Farmington, Minnesota: Education

 Farmington schools are operated by ISD 192 and currently enroll approximately 6,900 students.
 The district range includes the cities of Farmington and the east portion of Lakeville, and the Townships of Castle Rock, Empire, and Eureka.
 The Farmington Senior High School mascot is Pouncer the Tiger and school colors are orange and black, with white occasionally included.

 Politics

-Farmington is located in Minnesota's 2nd congressional district, represented by Angie Craig.
-Farmington is represented in the Minnesota Senate by District 58 Senator Zach Duckworth, and in the Minnesota House by District 58B Representative Pat Garofalo.
+Farmington is in Minnesota's 2nd congressional district, represented by Angie Craig.
+It is represented in the Minnesota Senate by District 58 Senator Zach Duckworth and in the Minnesota House by District 58B Representative Pat Garofalo.